-Shane became a paramedic at age 16.
+Shane became a junior member of an ambulance service at age 16.
 At 18 he joined international nonprofit Youth With a Mission (YWAM) and devoted his life to volunteering around the world.
 In YWAM he specialized in rural community development, and helped bring clean water, sustainable agriculture, and basic medical skills to villages in Brazil, Chile, Paraguay, Honduras, Albania and the Philippines.
 It was during this time Shane met his future wife Sandy, and together they created READI Teams.

 Working in family medicine allows Shane to create relationships in his community in Maine, and being from Maine he has a love and respect for the great outdoors.
 While not working Shane is an avid outdoorsman and can be found hunting, fishing, farming, and building his camp "up north."
 His time spent in rural development and experience witnessing the devastation left by Hurricane Mitch inspired Shane's interest in self-sustained living and wilderness survival.